NicatorBa/Porthor/README.md

 ## Roadmap

-- [ ] Build in XML schema validation
+- [ ] Transformation of JSON on request/response
 - [ ] Web UI to register, update and delete resource routes
 - [ ] Wiki & API documentation